 When storing your supplies, avoid direct sunlight or heat, which can have adverse effects on your ostomy products and may reduce their effectiveness.
-Try to store your supplies in a cool, dry place at room temperature or slightly below.
+Try to store your supplies in a cool, dry place at room temperature.
+See your product package for further storage condition recommendations.